 Colorado Lyme & Tick-Borne Disease Support Group

-Now partnered with COTBDAA, the Colorado Lyme & TBD Support Group provides a private space to interact and find support with other people faced with the challenges of Lyme and other tick-borne diseases.
-This group offers both online support and monthly face-to-face virtual Meet-up opportunities.
+The Colorado Lyme & TBD Support Group provides a private space to interact and find support with other people faced with the challenges of Lyme and other tick-borne diseases.
 The Facebook group is a closed group for private communications among members.
-To join, please request membership here.
+To join FB group, please request membership here.

 Military Lyme Support®